meznick/chathub/README.md

 - for applying migrations (DATABASE_URL)
 - building containers (lots of env vars)

+File with pre-generated passwords and constants:
+- admin password for RBQ, PG, Redis
+- AWS creds

 Use these files to build developers' env files:
 - combine them, removing duplicated lines
 - change prod db to dev